Entry categories, prizes and judges

 The following prizes will be awarded to the best poem in each category:

-• Poetry journal from Corban & Blair
+• Handcrafted Poetry Journal by Corban & Blair

 Highly Commended prizes in each category will also be awarded a book prize.